HatcherDX/dx-engine/README.md

 We believe the future of development tools will be built by the community.
 If you are passionate about developer experience and the future of AI, we would love your help.

 Please read our **[CONTRIBUTING.md](CONTRIBUTING.md)** to learn how you can get involved, from reporting bugs to submitting your first pull request.

+## About the Author

+Hatcher is created by **Chriss Mejía**, a Principal AI Systems Architect & Founder with over 22 years of experience building complex platforms for companies ranging from early-stage YC startups to large-scale enterprises.

+This project is the culmination of years of R&D, born from his deep belief that the future of software lies in amplifying, not replacing, human intuition.

 ## License